zhuoyang125/simple_classifier/README.md

 # SimpleNet Classifier
-This repo would allow you to train a image classifier using Tensorflow Keras.
+This repo would allow you to train an image classifier with Tensorflow Keras.
 The model architecture is based of SimpleNet. https://arxiv.org/abs/1608.06037

 ## Setup